Banaanas/todo-list-TOP/README.md

 <!-- TABLE OF CONTENTS -->

 ## About the Project
-Battleship Game achieved as part of <a href="https://www.theodinproject.com/courses/javascript/lessons/battleship">The Odin Project - JavaScript curriculum</a>.
+Todo List App achieved as part of <a href="https://www.theodinproject.com/lessons/todo-list">The Odin Project - JavaScript curriculum</a>.
 One important

 <p align="center">